Oxford Union: 2024: Israeli genocide debate

+Among the speakers in favour of the motion were Palestinian-American author Susan Abulhawa, Palestinian poet and activist Mohammed El-Kurd, and Israeli-American activist Miko Peled, with Union President Ebrahim Osman-Mowafy speaking in place of Norman Finkelstein who could not attend the debate.
+Abulhawa's speech was subsequently reproduced by Al-Jazeera and other outlets, which described the vote as a "historic" motion.

+Speakers opposing the motion included Mosab Hassan Yousef, the son of Hamas co-founder Hassan Yousef, who had worked as a spy for Israel's security agency, Shin Bet.

 In an opinion piece for The Spectator, Jonathan Sacerdoti alleged that the debate was engineered to support the proposition side.
-He claimed that interventions from the floor were not properly dealt with by the chair, contributing to a hostile environment for the opposition speakers, and that adequate information was not given as to who would be speaking.
-The President of the Oxford Union, Ebrahim Osman-Mowafy, who organised the debate, disputed this claim in a retrospective on the debate for The Massachusetts Review, stating that "Israeli historian Benny Morris, British broadcaster Jonathan Sacerdoti, and pro-Israel activists Natasha Hausdorff and Yoseph Haddad comprised the opposition.
+He claimed that there was a hostile environment for the opposition speakers, and that adequate information was not given as to who would be speaking.
+The president of the Oxford Union, Ebrahim Osman-Mowafy, who organised the debate, disputed this claim in a retrospective on the debate for The Massachusetts Review, stating that "Israeli historian Benny Morris, British broadcaster Jonathan Sacerdoti, and pro-Israel activists Natasha Hausdorff and Yoseph Haddad comprised the opposition.
 Morris dropped out, followed by Finkelstein.
 The opposition insisted that Morris be replaced by Mosab Hassan Yousef".

-Similarly, Yoseph Haddad accused the Oxford Union of engaging in improper conduct, stating that his removal from the chamber was unjust and that comments in support of the October 7 attack were made.
+Similarly, Yoseph Haddad stated that his removal from the chamber after he made his speech was unjust and that comments in support of the 7 October attack were made.
 Haddad's claim was contested by Osman-Mowafy, who stated that "after multiple warnings, Haddad was removed after physically intimidating a member and preventing her from returning to her seat".

-Three hundred academics, including Baroness Deech, Prof Sir Vernon Bogdanor, and Prof Peter Hacker, co-signed a letter organised by the Pinsker Centre to William Hague, the newly elected Chancellor of the University of Oxford.
-The letter described the "dangerous rhetoric, provocative behaviour, and acts of intimidation" as a violation of the Terrorism Act 2000.
-Counter Terrorism Policing South East confirmed an enquiry was ongoing.
-However the enquiry did not find any misconduct, with Counter Terrorism Policing South East announcing on 18 March 2025 that following enquires, the investigation had concluded with no action being taken.
+Three hundred academics, co-signed a letter organised by the Pinsker Centre to William Hague, the newly elected Chancellor of the University of Oxford.
+The letter described the "dangerous rhetoric" as a violation of the Terrorism Act 2000.
+However an enquiry did not find any misconduct, with Counter Terrorism Policing South East announcing on 18 March 2025 that following enquires, the investigation had concluded with no action being taken.